alogean/po_buddy/README.md

-# project_copilot
+# po-copilot

-Project Copilot is an AI assistant that help a project manager or product owner to manage a given project.
+PO Copilot is an AI assistant that help a project manager or product owner to manage a given project.